-- Downloading the registration form from the website fitelbergcompetition.com, completing it and posting together with all the required appendixes (§ 2 Section 3) to the following address: The Henryk Mikołaj Górecki Silesian Philharmonic, ul.
+- Downloading the registration form from the website fitelbergcompetition.com,completing and signing it and posting together with all the required appendixes (§ 2 Section 3) to the following address: The Henryk Mikołaj Górecki Silesian Philharmonic, ul.
 Sokolska 2, 40-084 Katowice, Poland, with a note 11th Grzegorz Fitelberg International Competition for Conductors by 15 July 2023 (date as postmarked).

 - The application drawn up in Polish or English should contain:

-- A short biographical note (900 characters at the most);
+- A short biographical note (1000 characters with spaces at the most);

 - A photocopy of an official document confirming the Candidate’s date of birth;